Knowing what to eat should be a simple and pleasurable experience, but for many folks, food choices can create quite a panic.

 The difference between the whole grains our ancestors ate and the refined grains we eat today is vast; many of the refined grains have lost most of their vital elements during the milling process and are nutritionally deficient.

 In addition to losing nutritional value, the starches in highly refined grains are absorbed quickly, upsetting blood sugar levels that the body regulates by releasing insulin.
-Blood sugar instability contributes to type II diabetes, obesity, inflammation, insulin resistance and heart disease.
+Blood sugar instability contributes to type II diabetes, obesity, inflammation, insulin resistance, and heart disease.

 According to author, Steve Gagne, “Energetically, whole cereal grains finely tune the human nervous system in such a way as to affect every part of the body, to the extent of unifying it with the soul as one whole functioning organism.
 This was the legacy given us by our ancestors.”

-Seems like our ancestors were pretty darn smart.
+Our ancestors were pretty darn smart.

 What is true is that not ALL grains work for all people, and they ALL need to be prepared properly to benefit health.

-Whole grains traditionally were prepared by soaking, sprouting, fermenting and cooking.
+Whole grains traditionally were prepared by soaking, sprouting, and/or fermenting and cooking.
 This process made them more digestible and increased nutritional potency.

-All grains, beans, nuts and seeds contain phytic acid, anti-nutrients and enzyme inhibitors that exist in the outer layer or the bran.
-Phytic acid can combine with calcium, magnesium, copper, iron and especially zinc, and block absorption.
+All grains, beans, nuts, and seeds contain phytic acid, anti-nutrients, and enzyme inhibitors that exist in the outer layer or the bran.
+Phytic acid can combine with calcium, magnesium, copper, iron, and especially zinc, and block absorption.

-As you can see, whole grains that are not properly processed can be problematic for many folks.
+It’s clear, whole grains that are not properly processed can be problematic for many folks.

-Refining the grain by stripping the outer bran eliminates the potential anti-nutrient problem, but also eliminates essential nutrients, bran and fiber.
+Refining the grain by stripping the outer bran eliminates the potential anti-nutrient problem, but also eliminates essential nutrients, bran, and fiber.